Cold War: Competition in the Third World

 In British Guiana, the leftist People's Progressive Party (PPP) candidate Cheddi Jagan won the position of chief minister in a colonially administered election in 1953 but was quickly forced to resign from power after Britain's suspension of the still-dependent nation's constitution.
-Embarrassed by the landslide electoral victory of Jagan's allegedly Marxist party, the British imprisoned the PPP's leadership and maneuvered the organization into a divisive rupture in 1955, engineering a split between Jagan and his PPP colleagues.
+Embarrassed by the landslide electoral victory of Jagan's allegedly Marxist party, the British imprisoned the PPP's leadership and maneuvered the organization into a divisive rupture in 1955.
 Jagan again won the colonial elections in 1957 and 1961, despite Britain's shift to a reconsideration of its view of the left-wing Jagan as a Soviet-style communist at this time.
 The United States pressured the British to withhold Guyana's independence until an alternative to Jagan could be identified, supported, and brought into office.
+In Malaya, the British colonialists suppressed the communist anti-colonial rebellion.

-Worn down by the communist guerrilla war for Vietnamese independence and handed a watershed defeat by communist Viet Minh rebels at the 1954 Battle of Dien Bien Phu, the French accepted a negotiated abandonment of their colonial stake in Vietnam.
-In the Geneva Conference, peace accords were signed, leaving Vietnam divided between a pro-Soviet administration in North Vietnam and a pro-Western administration in South Vietnam at the 17th parallel north.
-Between 1954 and 1961, Eisenhower's United States sent economic aid and military advisers to strengthen South Vietnam's pro-Western regime against communist efforts to destabilize it.
+The civil war and the colonial war in Vietnam became internationalized and intertwined with the global Cold War when communist China and the Soviet Union recognized the Democratic Republic of Vietnam, while the United States and other Western bloc countries recognized the State of Vietnam in 1950.
+Following the watershed defeat by the communist Viet Minh rebels at the Battle of Dien Bien Phu, the French accepted a negotiated abandonment of their neo-colonial stake in Vietnam in 1954.
+On June 4, France granted full sovereignty to the anti-communist State of Vietnam, an independent country within the French Union.
+At the Geneva Conference in July, peace accords were signed, but they ultimately resulted in Vietnam being divided at the 17th parallel north between the Communist Bloc–allied North Vietnam and the Western Bloc–allied South Vietnam.
+Between 1954 and 1961, Eisenhower's United States sent economic aid and military advisers to strengthen South Vietnam's government against communist efforts to destabilize it.
+China provided increased economic aid to North Vietnam in 1967–1968.

 Many emerging nations of Asia, Africa, and Latin America rejected the pressure to choose sides in the East–West competition.
 In 1955, at the Bandung Conference in Indonesia, dozens of Third World governments resolved to stay out of the Cold War.
 The consensus reached at Bandung culminated with the creation of the Belgrade-headquartered Non-Aligned Movement in 1961.
 Meanwhile, Khrushchev broadened Moscow's policy to establish ties with India and other key neutral states.
 Independence movements in the Third World transformed the post-war order into a more pluralistic world of decolonized African and Middle Eastern nations and of rising nationalism in Asia and Latin America.